 Definitely, it can take me up to a week to feel completely better after having a seizure.
-I would be exhausted, constant sore heads, experiencing jerky arms and basically having no energy to do anything.
+I would be exhausted, have constant sore heads, experience jerky arms, and basically have no energy to do anything.

-Also, having to deal with people not believing I have epilepsy, making jokes about seizures and the saying I’m used to hearing “you look fine though.”
+Also, having to deal with people not believing I have epilepsy, making jokes about seizures, and them saying I’m used to hearing “you look fine though.”

 What would you say to someone who has been recently diagnosed?

 It’s okay to ask for help, the Epilepsy Scotland website is full of information and they have a helpline.